Welcome to our admitted PhD & MS students!

 Q: If I received a vaccine outside of the U.S., will that count toward the vaccine mandate for Fall?

-Please continue to check the Campus Ready site for updates.
+Please continue to check the Campus Ready site for updates or the SISS Fall Planning page for International Students.

 - When does school start?